Boone County Collector

 pay the collector the bid amount on the certificate of purchase plus 10% annual interest on the amount of sale less any surplus;

 pay the collector the amount of any subsequent years’ taxes paid, if applicable, plus 8% annual interest;

 pay the collector any unpaid taxes owed on the property;

-- pay the costs of title search and/or any required mailings that are provided to the collector by the purchaser;
+- pay the reasonable and customary costs of a title search and/or any required mailings that are provided to the collector by the purchaser;

 - pay the cost to record the release of the certificate of purchase; and,

 - payments must be made by cashier’s check, money order, or bank draft.
 No personal checks or credit/debit cards will be accepted.

 Any tax sale bid amount which resulted in a surplus amount above the delinquent taxes and sales costs paid by the certificate of purchase holder is available for the owner of record.
 If undisputed, the surplus amount may be obtained from the Boone County Treasurer.
 Disputed claims are determined at a public hearing before the Boone County Commission.

 The collector’s office notifies the certificate of purchase holder when the property has been redeemed.

 The certificate of purchase must be surrendered to the collector before the holder will be reimbursed the bid amount plus interest.
 The collector will provide a check to the certificate of purchase holder for the redeemed amount.